WyteEngine/OsakanaRescue/README.md

 Now, this game is not localized to English because Wyte Engine doesn't have i18n support yet.

+# Build
+1. Run `git clone --recursive https://github.com/WyteEngine/OsakanaRescue`
+2. Run `cd OsakanaRescue`
+3. Run `./checkout.sh`
+4. Open the project in Unity

 # Requirement

+## To Build
+- Unity 2018.2.6
+- bash (In Windows, you can use Git Bash to clone & build)

 ## PC